calmsacibis995/svr4-src/README.md

 # svr4-src
 The UNIX System V Release 4 source code

-This repository contains the UNIX System V Release 4 source code.
+This repository contains the UNIX System V Release 4 Version 3 source code.
 The following scripts are used to build the source code, as there is no central Makefile.

+Build instructions are located in `proto/i386/README`.

 `:mk` - Builds everything. (commands, libraries, kernel, the `/usr/ucb` BSD-compatibility commands, etc.)

-`mk.add-on` - I don't really have an idea for which purpose this is.
-Looking at the script it seems to be for a cross-compiler environment.
+`mk.add-on` - Builds all the addons. (e.g. Remote File Sharing addon)

 `:mk.arch` - Some machine-dependant code.